bbfrederick/rapidtide/INSTALL.md

 Installation
 ------------

-Once you have installed the prerequisites, add the delaytools installation directory to your path and execute any of the commands:
+Once you have installed the prerequisites, add the rapidtide installation directory to your path and execute any of the commands:

 ```bash
 # run rapidtide2 to perform dynamic global signal regression (dGSR) on an fMRI file[1]: